ARM-software/android-nn-driver/docs/IntegratorGuide.md

 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.2-service-armnn
 </pre>

-For Android R and S, new version of the NN API is available (1.3), thus the following should be added to `device.mk` instead:
+For Android R, S and T, new version of the NN API is available (1.3), thus the following should be added to `device.mk` instead:
 <pre>
 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.3-service-armnn